 Part of what makes fleas so tough to handle is that they have a complex breeding cycle and an extremely high reproductive rate.

-Fleas undergoes metamorphosis similar to other insects such as butterflies.
+Fleas undergo metamorphosis similar to other insects, such as butterflies.
 Adult fleas lay eggs on host animals such as cats and dogs.
-These fall onto other surfaces such as bedding and carpets and hatch into larvae.
+These fall onto other surfaces, such as bedding and carpets and hatch into larvae.
 Once they mature into adults, they seek a new host and lay eggs, starting the cycle over again.

 Fleas start out as eggs, which are white and around half a millimetre long.
 A female flea will lay 4-8 eggs after each blood meal and can lay around 500 eggs in her lifetime.
 Eggs are usually laid between the hairs of the host animal or in their bedding material.
 The eggs are not stuck in place, so they easily fall off as the animal moves around or scratches.